coffeeT4ble/WorkoutLogger/README.md

 - Microsoft Visual Studio

 ## Use
+- open the .sln file in Visual Studio

 - Start either in the IDE or execute the .exe file in the Debud directory

 - for testing login to: